 After extensive research, our team of legal experts and professionals will provide you with a comprehensive explanation of the cost - including the fees of creating a California LLC.

 - In California, an LLC costs $800 in annual franchise tax alone.

 - Limited Liability Companies are registered with the California Secretary of State and not the California Franchise Tax Board.

-- California LLC fees include state filing fee, LLC statement of information, license and permit, and LLC taxes.
+- California LLC fees include state filing fees, LLC statement of information, business licenses, and permit, and LLC taxes.